fbeek/pimatic-maxcul/README.md

 * v0.5.2

     Removed the HiPack dependency, this npm package is no longer developed and so we need to remove it for the further development of the pimatic 0.9 compatibility.
-    We also changed the serial port timeouts and logging levels for a better user experience
+    We also changed the serial port timeouts and logging levels for a better user experience.

+* v0.9.0

+    First Version with pimatic 0.9 support.
+This Version is not compatible with 0.8 anymore because we raised the version of the node-serialport module, version 0.8 users use maxcul v0.5.2 please insted.

 ToDo
 -------